Lake Silver: Lake Villa

-A total of 11 such units (11 duplex units), located in the top floor of Block 1 to 5,8, floor area from 2097 ft to 2537 ft, unique in the living room of each unit is illustrated, inter alia with a private balcony aerial platform.
+The Lake Villa consists of 11 duplex units, located on the top floor of Blocks 1 to 5 and 8.
+The units range from 2097 ft to 2537 ft.
+Each unit has a private balcony or outdoor area.

 Lake Sky

-There are 14 such units (13 duplex units, one connected units), located in the top 1–8, by a 1600 sqft building area, the unique is that each unit attached to a private rooftop.
+The Lake Sky development consists of 14 special units, including 13 duplex units and one adjoining unit.
+These units have floor areas of approximately 1,600-square-foot (150 m2), located in the top 1–8, and each unit includes a private rooftop area.

 Building design

-Lake Silver of varying heights of each block, using a high ladder-type design, one of the most short, handed him to the stratigraphic sequence in each block, seven the highest, Lex and the MOS ridgeline tie.
-Unit size is also another consideration, the north (1,2,3,5 Block) unit, as it will be the next Lok Wo Sha block property projects landscape, it is 31 F, the following fully funded small units, because the building of more than 31 more than Lok Wo Sha The height is restricted to the project, hence the use of large units in the design.
-The east (7,8 Block) units, due to enjoy a permanent non-block landscape, it is all in order to enter the giant unit.
+Lake Silver has blocks of varying heights, using a high ladder-type design.
+One of the shortest was handed to him in the stratigraphic sequence in each block, seven the highest, Lex and the MOS ridgeline tie.
+Unit size is also another consideration.
+The north (1,2,3,5 Block) unit, as it will be the next Lok Wo Sha block property project's landscape, is 31 F, the following fully funded small units, because the building of more than 31 more than Lok Wo Sha The height is restricted to the project, hence the use of large units in the design.
+The east (7,8 Block) units, due to enjoy a permanent non-block landscape, are all in order to enter the giant unit.
 6 seats at the corner L-estate, with the north and the east wall, so blocks that contain both the size of the above-mentioned units.